BFEdev/BFE.dev-solutions/problem/implement-array-prototype.flat_en.md

 }
 ```

-This causes error is depth is passed with `Infinity`, since we loop through the array over and over again even if there is no array inside, to overcome this we can use a flat to end it more quickly.
+This causes error if depth is passed with `Infinity`, since we loop through the array over and over again even if there is no array item inside, to overcome this we can use a flag to bail sooner.

 ```js
 function flat(arr, depth = 1) {